VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

     * ##### Scatter Graph (using Yellowbrick) - colour coded by cognitive status
     * ##### Elbow Visualiser (using matplotlib) - explained variance against principal components
   * #### PLS-DA
+    * Visual comparison between AD and CN, MCI and CN and, AD and MCI
+    * Initial line plot using principal components to compare potential for outliers
+    * Scatter plot based on PLS regression scores to check for seperation between the profiles of each of the three groups

 ***
 ## Results